filecoin-project/specs/content/systems/filecoin_markets/onchain_storage_market/storage_deal_flow.md

 ## Sealing sectors

-4. Once the miner finishes packing a `Sector`, it generates a `SectorPreCommitInfo` and calls `PreCommitSector` with a `PreCommitDeposit`.
+4. Once a miner finishes packing a `Sector`, it generates a `SectorPreCommitInfo` and calls `PreCommitSector` with a `PreCommitDeposit`.
 It must call `ProveCommitSector` with `SectorProveCommitInfo` within some bound to recover the deposit.
+Initial pledge will then be required at ProveCommit.
+Initial Pledge is usually higher than PreCommitDeposit.
+Recovered PreCommitDeposit will count towards Initial Pledge and miners only need to top up additional funds at ProveCommit.
+Excess PreCommitDeposit, when it is greater than Initial Pledge, will be returned to the miner.
 An expired `PreCommit` message will result in `PreCommitDeposit` being burned.
-All sectors have an explicit expiration epoch declared during `PreCommit`.
-For Sectors with Regular Deals, all deals must expire before sector expiration.
+All Sectors have an explicit expiration epoch declared during `PreCommit`.
+For sectors with deals, all deals must expire before sector expiration.
 The Miner gains power for this particular sector upon successful `ProveCommit`.
 For more details on the Sectors and the different types of deals that can be included in a Sector refer to the [Sector section](filecoin_mining#sector).

 ## Prove Storage

 5. Miners have to prove that they hold unique copies of Sectors by submitting proofs according to the [Proof of SpaceTime](post) algorithm.
 Miners have to prove all their Sectors in regular time intervals in order for the system to guarantee that they indeed store the data they committed to store in the deal phase.
-6. Miners are allowed to `DeclareTemporaryFault`.
-Miners are also allowed to call `ProveCommit` which will add to their ClaimedPower but their Nominal and Consensus Power are still zero for the Sectors for which they have in `DeclareTemporaryFault` state.

 ## Declare and Recover Faults

-7. Declared faults are penalized to a smaller degree than DetectedFault.
-Miners declare failing sectors by invoking `DeclareTemporaryFaults` with a specified fault duration and associated `TemporaryFaultFee`.
-The Miner loses power associated with the sector when the `TemporaryFault` period begins.
-8. The loss of power associated with `TemporaryFault` will be restored when the `TemporaryFault` period has ended and the miner is now expected to prove over that sector.
-Failure to do so will result in unsuccessful `ElectionPoSt`.
+6. Miners can call `DeclareFaults` to mark certain Sectors as faulty to avoid paying Sector Fault Detection Fee.
+Power associated with the sector will be removed at fault declaration.
+7. Miners can call `DeclareFaultsRecovered` to mark previously faulty sector as recovered.
+Power will be restored when recovered sectors pass WindowPoSt checks successfully.
+8. A sector pays a Sector Fault Fee for every proving period during which it is marked as faulty.

+## Skipped Faults
+9. After a WindowPoSt deadline opens, a miner can mark one of their sectors as faulty and exempted by WindowPoSt checks, hence Skipped Faults.
+This could avoid paying a Sector Fault Detection Fee on the whole partition.

-## Detect Faults
+## Detected Faults

-9. `CronActor` triggers `StorageMinerActor._rtCheckPoStExpiry` through `StoragePowerActor` and checks if the Proof of Spacetime challenge has been submitted for a particular miner.
-   - If no PoSt is submitted by the end of the `ProvingPeriod`, the miner enters `DetectedFault` state, some `PledgeCollateral` is slashed, and all power is lost.
-   - Miners will now have to wait for the next PoSt period.
-   - If the faults persist for `MAX_CONSECUTIVE_FAULTS` then sectors are terminated and provider deal collateral is slashed.
+10. If a partition misses a WindowPoSt submission deadline, all previously non-faulty sectors in the partition are detected as faulty and a Fault Detection Fee is charged.

 ## Sector Expiration

-10. Sector expiration is done via a scheduled Cron event `_rtCheckSectorExpiry`.
-Sector expires when its Expiration epoch is reached and sector expiration epoch must be greater than the expiration epoch of all its deals.
+11. Sector expires when its expiration epoch is reached and sector expiration epoch must be greater than the expiration epoch of all its deals.

+## Sector Termination
+12. Termination of a sector can be triggered in two ways.
+One when sector remains faulty for 14 consecutive days and the other when a miner initiates a termination by calling `TerminateSectors`.
+In both cases, a `TerminationFee` is penalized, which is in principle equivalent to how much the sector has earned so far.
+Miners are also penalized for the `DealCollateral` that the sector contains and remaining `DealPayement` will be returned to clients.

 ## Deal Payment and slashing

-11. Deal payment and slashing are evaluated lazily through `_updatePendingDealState` at WithdrawBalance and PublishStorageDeals events.
-The method is also called at `OnEpochTickEnd` on StorageMarketActor as a clean up mechanism.
+13. Deal payment and slashing are evaluated lazily through `updatePendingDealState` called at `CronTick`.